akkornel/syncrepl/docs/exceptions.rst

 a problem, it raises an exception.

-This document covers all of the exceptions thrown directly by :class:`~syncrepl_client.Syncrel`.
+This document covers all of the exceptions thrown directly by :class:`~syncrepl_client.Syncrepl`.
 Note that you should also be prepared to catch exceptions from :mod:`ldap`, as those exceptions are allowed to percolate up to the client, with only a few exceptions (for example, catching CANCELLED and TIMEOUT exceptions when they are expected).